-As you’ve probably gathered by now, laser cutting can be used on a huge number of different materials.
+As you’ve probably gathered by now, laser cutting can be used on a huge number of different materials to laser cut products.
 Some of these are non-metal materials like polymers, carbon composites, plastics and rubber.

 We have a number of different cutting lasers available, all capable of performing high-quality cutting to an extremely high quality.
 If you have more questions about cutting with lasers, or would like to discuss this further, please get in contact with us here.